The workshops explore how an actor tells a story through, gesture, emotion and characters.

 "Thank you so much for today.
 Everyone really loved it and got a good deal out of the experience.
 The workshop was at precisely the right level and they were able to understand and engage in breaking things down.
 The make-up demo and the performance were superb.
 Elizabeth, from St Dominic's, has sent her thanks and appreciation.
 Thank you and I hope we meet again."

-comments from Caroline, Head of Drama and Theatre St Julian's Nov
+comments from Caroline, Head of Drama and Theatre St Julian's School, Portugal Nov 2019

 Hockerill College, Herts